 Our pets, whether they be dogs (like Howard, pictured), cats, or others, may outlive us.
 For many of us, our household pets are a part of our families.
 The law, however, sees pets as personal property; personal property is usually distributed to beneficiaries through a will or the probate process.
 This can take time, and whoever inherits your pets may not have the resources to provide the level of care you wanted your pet to have.
-Although you cannot leave money to a pet in Florida, money can be set aside for the care of your pet.
+Although you cannot leave money to a pet in Florida or in Texas, money can be set aside for the care of your pet.

 One option is to leave money outright to the person you designate to receive ownership of your pet in your will.
 Another option is to set up a trust, funded to provide the financial resources needed for the daily and the long-term care of many pets.
 The trust can establish a care-taker for your pet and a trustee to help decide how money is spent.
 A pet trust also helps facilitate the prompt transition of your pet into a new permanent home.